'I Will Never Look At Fourth Of July The Same': Tulsa Woman Grieves Loss Of Husband, Son In Keystone Lake Drowning

 Nathaniel swam towards Jamarious, but they both went under the water.

 "I would have never gone to that lake if I knew something like this was going to happen, never.
-I wish we had just gone to the lake that we knew," Kenisha says looking back.
+I wish I would've just went to the lake that we knew," Kenisha said looking back.

-Although she knew she couldn't change the past, Kenisha wished she could have told tell Nathaniel and Jamarious she loves them, just one more time, "I would tell them I love them.
+Although she knew she couldn't change the past, Kenisha wished she could have told Nathaniel and Jamarious she loves them, just one more time.

+"I would tell them I love them.
 I love them so much.
-I miss them and I'm so sorry that this happened, so sorry," she said.
+I miss them.
+And I'm so sorry that this happened," she said.

 Kenisha said she thinks she would have drowned in the lake too if it wasn't for a stranger who pulled her and her other children to shore.
 She said she's thankful for that person for trying to save Nathaniel and Jamarious too.